sains1/temporal-102-dotnet-solutions/exercises/durableexecution/README.md

 1. Edit the [Application/Activity.cs](./practice/Application/Activities.cs) file
 2. Define an Activity logger at the top of the Activity function
 3. Insert a logging statement at the Info level just after this, so you'll know when the Activity is invoked.
-   1. Include the term being translated and the language code as name-value pairs
+   1. Include the term being translated and the language code
+4. Optionally, add log statements at the Error level anywhere that the Activity throws an Exception
-4. Near the bottom of the function, use the Debug level to log the successful translation
+5. Near the bottom of the function, use the Debug level to log the successful translation
-   1. Include the translated term as a name-value pair
+   1. Include the translated term
-5. Save your changes
+6Save your changes

 ## Part C: Add a Timer to the Workflow